Tunnel field-effect transistor: Structure

 The basic TFET structure is similar to a MOSFET except that the source and drain terminals of a TFET are doped of opposite types (see figure).
 A common TFET device structure consists of a P-I-N (p-type, intrinsic, n-type) junction, in which the electrostatic potential of the intrinsic region is controlled by a gate terminal.

 Device operation

 The device is operated by applying gate bias so that electron accumulation occurs in the intrinsic region for an n-type TFET.
 At sufficient gate bias, band-to-band tunneling (BTBT) occurs when the conduction band of the intrinsic region aligns with the valence band of the P region.
 Electrons from the valence band of the p-type region tunnel into the conduction band of the intrinsic region and current can flow across the device.
-As the gate bias is reduced, the bands becomes misaligned and current can no longer flow.
+As the gate bias is reduced, the bands become misaligned and current can no longer flow.